Awk

 For our next challenge lets say we wanted to know each of the shells installed

 on our system.
-We can just view whats in /etc/shells
+We can just view whats in /etc/shells:

 cat /etc/shells